A Thirst for Water

 Clean, safe and abundant water is essential for life.
 That’s why it’s crucial that we all respect and protect our drinking water sources.

 Canadians use a lot of water.
 In fact, we rank 28th out of 30 nations belonging to the Organization for Economic and Cooperative Development (OECD) when it comes to overall water consumption.

 Conserving water is easy and makes good sense from an economic, social, and environmental standpoint.

 Be Water Smart

-The RDCK Water Smart Ambassador provides free assessments of your outdoor watering needs through irrigation and xeriscaping assessments.
-For 2018, this gives residents in participating communities access to materials such as drip irrigation kits, water saving grass seeds, hose timers, information on water saving alternatives, and much more.
+The RDCK Water Smart Ambassador provides free assessments of your outdoor watering needs through irrigation and xeriscaping assessments during the summer months.
+For 2018, this gave residents in participating communities access to materials such as drip irrigation kits, water saving grass seeds, hose timers, information on water saving alternatives, and much more.

-The participating communities for 2018 are Balfour, Duhamel, Lucas Rd, South Slocan, West Robson, Grandview Heights, Ymir, Woodland Heights, and Woodbury.
+The participating communities for 2018 were Balfour, Duhamel, Lucas Rd, South Slocan, West Robson, Grandview Heights, Ymir, Woodland Heights, and Woodbury Village.